andr9528/andr9528.github.io/README.md

 It holds two different implementation.

 1. A React Typescript implementation (Currently Used).
-2. A .Net MAUI Blazor implementation (WIP).
+2. A .Net Uno implementation (WIP).